Storage technology, file system format, and disk scheduling

 Linux virtual memory subsystem

-Making changes to the Linux Virtual Memory subsystem can also improve performance.
+Making changes to the Linux Virtual Memory subsystem can improve performance.

 These settings can be changed in the /etc/sysctl.conf file, or by using the sysctl command.

-Documentation on each of these parameters can be found in the admin-guide for sysctl in the Linux source code .
+Documentation on the virtual memory subsystem parameters can be found in the admin-guide for sysctl in the Linux source code .

 sudo sysctl -a